w3c/wot-architecture/REQUIREMENTS/connected-building-queries.md

 <short description of all requirements>

 #### Single Directory Query Requirements
+- TDs with an attribute value matching a given string exactly, as a substring, prefix, or suffix
-- TDs with title Terrace Temperature Sensor
+  - E.g. TDs with title containing "Temperature Sensor"
+- TDs with a specific attribute
-- TDs with properties.temperature
+  - E.g. TDs with properties.temperature attribute
+- TDs created after a specific date-time
+  - E.g. TDs with created date after 2020-03-15

 #### Federated Directory Query Requirements
 - req1